breitreiter/whoami/case/featurebase.md

 <a href="../images/featurebase_source.png">![FeatureBase source detail dashboard](../images/featurebase_source.png)</a>

 FeatureBase remains an ongoing project.
 After some initial missteps and over-corrections, our process is now running smoothly.
-Engineers have developed an better sense of when it’s necessary to seek mockups and when they can just rely on the guidance in the design system.
+Engineers have developed a good sense of when it’s necessary to seek mockups and when they can just rely on the guidance in the design system.

 We're still negotiating small details.
 Sometimes non-compliant work makes it into the product.
 Sometimes engineers are frustrated with having to wait for design to go through the process for a new screen.
 But I believe we will settle into a functional routine given time.